Muisca mythology

 Knowledge of Muisca mythology has come from Muisca scholars Javier Ocampo López, Pedro Simón, Lucas Fernández de Piedrahita, Juan de Castellanos and conquistador Gonzalo Jiménez de Quesada who was the European making first contact with the Muisca in the 1530s.

 Muisca mythology

 The times before the Spanish conquest of the Muisca Confederation are filled with mythology.
 The first confirmed human rulers of the two capitals Hunza and Bacatá are said to have descended from mythical creatures.
-Apart from that other Muisca myths exist, such as the legendary El Dorado and the Monster of Lake Tota.
+Apart from that, other Muisca myths exist, such as the legendary El Dorado and the Monster of Lake Tota.
+The tradition includes a selection of received myths concerning the origin and organisation of the universe.
+Their belief system may be described as a polytheistic religion containing a very strong element of spirituality based on an epistemology of mysticism.